Distributionally Robust Treatment Effect: Parameter Choice

 \subsection{Choice of Norm}

 For our general theory, we allow for any $q\in[1,\infty)$ in the definition of the Wasserstein neighborhood.
 All of our theoretical results hold, regardless of the value of $q$.
 Therefore, another loose end is how to choose $q$.
 The behavior of the minimax optimizer follows the same pattern as long as $q> 1$.
 The only difference is that $f(V,\delta)$ shrinks toward zero more slowly with the increase of $\delta$ as $q$ becomes larger.
 Moreover, $f(V,\delta)$ never reaches zero when $q>1$.
 On the other hand, $f(V,\delta)$ can be exactly zero when $q=1$ if $\delta$ is sufficiently large, behaving like a Lasso estimator.
-However, when the treatment effect is homogeneous, our robust prediction will be either $\tau^*$ or zero if $q=1$, which might not be the most interesting case.

 Figure \ref{fig: norm} plots the predicted treatment effect when $\tau^*=2$ for different values of $q$.
 Figure \ref{fig:left} shows the behavior of the minimax optimizer under heterogeneous treatment effect with $V=5$, and Figure \ref{fig:right} shows the case for homogeneous treatment effect with $V=0$.